syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Getting-Started.md

 In this application, you can create the TreeView with the JSON data source.

-You can style the right pane and render TreeView by adding &lt;div&gt; element in the splitter &lt;div&gt; elements for the Mailbox application.
+You can style the right pane and render TreeView by adding <div> element in the splitter <div> elements for the Mailbox application.

 Add the following style section to render the Splitter layout.